SAINTS, LAKES AND WATERFALLS: THE NORTH EAST SWITZERLAND

 THE LARGEST IN EUROPE

-Rhine Falls -four kilometers from the Schaffhausen city center and visited by 1.3 million tourists every year- is at the top of the list of places you must visit.
-The waterfall, located on the Rhein, which starts at the Swiss Alps and is one of the longest and most majestic river in Europe, is the largest waterfall in Europe.
-The waterfall is 10 minutes away by the Neuhausen am Rheinfall bus that departs right near the hotel.
-On one side of the falls is Schaffhausen, and the Zurich canton on the other.
-You can take a short walk on the Schaffhausen side of the waterfall and enjoy the view at one of the cafes or restaurants next to the river.
-If the beautiful view does not excite you as expected, then I suggest you go to the giant rock located in the middle of the waterfall.
-You can reach the rock with small boats called ‘Weidling’s that go against the wild waters of the river.
-Once at the rock, you can feel the energy of the Rhine Falls, the coolness and vibrations of the 700,000 liters of water that falls per second.
-After enjoying the great view from the rock, the same boat will take you to the Zurich Canton side.
+Rhine Falls, located just four kilometers from the Schaffhausen city center and attracting 1.3 million visitors annually, is a must-visit destination.
+Situated on the mighty Rhein, Europe’s longest and most majestic river, which begins in the Swiss Alps, Rhine Falls is the largest waterfall in Europe.
+It’s just a 10-minute bus ride from the hotel, with the Neuhausen am Rheinfall bus departing nearby.
+On one side of the falls lies Schaffhausen, and on the other, the Zurich canton.
+You can take a stroll along the Schaffhausen side and enjoy the view from one of the cafes or restaurants by the river.
+For an even more exhilarating experience, I recommend visiting the giant rock in the middle of the waterfall.
+Accessed by small boats called ‘Weidling’s, which brave the wild waters of the river, the rock lets you feel the raw power of the falls, with 700,000 liters of water plunging every second.
+After soaking in the spectacular view, the boat will take you to the Zurich canton side.

 Stein am Rhein